jborjon/jborjon.github.io/portfolio/guide-to-edge-computing.md

 If servers are the "core" of the cloud, devices that generate data are at the "edge."

 Your Apple device turning your voice into signals it can recognize—that’s generating data.
 But it’s not all about mobile edge computing.
-Examples of <a href="https://medium.com/velotio-perspectives/a-beginners-guide-to-edge-computing-6cfea853aa11" target="_blank">machines at the edge</a> are IoT devices such as smart door locks and light bulbs.
+Examples of [machines at the edge](https://medium.com/velotio-perspectives/a-beginners-guide-to-edge-computing-6cfea853aa11){:target="_blank"} are IoT devices such as smart door locks and light bulbs.
 There are also network-connected industrial sensors and autonomous vehicles.

 Because of its nature, edge computing won’t edge out cloud computing.
 The technologies increasingly complement each other.

 ## How Does Music Benefit From This Technology?

-The <a href="https://link.springer.com/article/10.1007/s11227-018-2511-6" target="_blank">Internet of Music Things</a> is...
+The [Internet of Music Things](https://link.springer.com/article/10.1007/s11227-018-2511-6){:target="_blank"} is...
 Well, a thing.
 It’s the ecosystem of networks and IoT devices dedicated to the production and perception of musical content.

 Imagine the possibilities.
 We could have a world where musicians are more directly connected to each other and their audience.
 There may spring up new services for musical diffusion that we couldn’t dream of today.